xumesang/xumesang.github.io/_pages/about.md

   - /about.html
 ---

 I'm interested in developing vulnerability detection and defense methods for protecting cyber-physical systems (CPS) and real-time embedded systems.
-In particular, I have developed a reliable live patching method for industrial controllers and automatic patch generation methods for industrial controllers.
+In particular, I have developed a reliable live patching method and an automatic patch generation method for industrial controllers.

 Education
 ======